ingig/code-narrator/docs/Configuration/Configuration.md

 The `code-narrator.config.js` file is an app-specific configuration file for the Code Narrator application.
-It contains various settings and configurations that determine how the application behaves and generates documentation.

-The purpose of this configuration file is to provide a centralized location for managing the settings and configurations of the Code Narrator application.
-It allows developers to easily customize the behavior of the application to suit their specific needs.
+It is used to define various settings and configurations for the application, such as entry files, project details, source paths, documentation paths, and more.
+This file also specifies the builder plugins and generator plugins used by the application.

 Here is an example of usage for the app-specific configs: